rollup/rollupjs.org/guide/en/01-command-line-reference.md

 title: Command Line Interface
 ---

 Rollup should typically be used from the command line.
 You can provide an optional Rollup configuration file to simplify command line usage and enable advanced Rollup functionality.

-### Configuration files
+### Configuration Files

 Rollup configuration files are optional, but they are powerful and convenient and thus **recommended**.

 A config file is an ES6 module that exports a default object with the desired options.
 Typically, it is called `rollup.config.js` and sits in the root directory of your project.

 Consult the [big list of options](#big-list-of-options) for details on each option you can include in your config file.

 ```javascript
 // rollup.config.js

 export default { // can be an array (for multiple inputs)
   // core input options
   input,     // required